 Frogs with their big mouths are those who say nothing, but say it in a good way.
 In my experience almost 85% of extroverts who see public speaking as a tool to show off their success and grow their brand, fall into this category.
 There are numerous famous motivational speakers and politicians that can be put into this category.
 If public speaking was music, these guys play the pop songs!
 Frogs have the following characteristics:

 - They talk to gain something from their audience, it can be money, attention, trust, etc,

 - They talk about the same topic over and over on different stages and their audience can remember their name more than their ideas.

-- Usually they look into public speaking as a profession
+- Usually, they look into public speaking as a profession

 - Careful analysis is needed to determine whether to trust or not.

-Treasures are thinkers and doers who dedicated part of their life to a valuable topic, yet they can’t express their solutions in lack of presentation skills.
+Treasures are thinkers and doers who dedicated part of their life to a valuable topic, yet they can’t express their solutions in a lack of presentation skills.
 Writers, poets, artists, and entrepreneurs usually fall into this category.
 Activists like conference curators and reporters need to find and unlock treasures and the key to unlock these treasures is curiosity. have the following characteristics: